userdocs/qbittorrent-nox-static/docs/patching.md

 qb-build/patches/libtorrent/RC_2_0
 ```

-> [!warning] Remember to provide the same tags when using the build command or the patches won't match the defaults.
+> [!warning|iconVisibility:hidden|labelVisibility:hidden] Remember to provide the same tags when using the build command or the patches won't match the defaults.

 ```bash
 bash ~/qbittorrent-nox-static.sh -qt master -lt RC_2_0 all